 As a writer, story ideas flow in and out of me.
 They sometimes come at inconvenient times like showers when I can’t write anything down.
 I memorize the words, repeating them over and over until I can get something written down.
 Those words are never as good as the originals.
 Some ideas flow out of … Continue reading Where the best stories come from

 Sometimes it's good to look back at where you came from.
 For me, I was a small girl in Dallas.
 I tried writing a novel about puppies with super powers in a Captain Jack Sparrow journal.
 I handwrote many chapters that took up about half the journal before I stopped.
 I had a colored in map … Continue reading Writing origins

 The first time I realized something is wrong with me– No. Hold up.
 Is it wrong of me to say that?
 When you break me into pieces for something I created, can I– No. I’ll start over.
 Reset.
 Words on pages have always been my passion.
 No matter if I write it or not, it’s … Continue reading Your rejection

-As a lover of quotes, I'm grateful for this challenge.
+As a quote lover, I'm grateful for this challenge.
 Thanks so much to George from The Many-Storied Building for this nomination.
 He has a brilliant blog over there that's a great read.
 Check his website out if you got the time!
 The Rulebook: 1.
 Thank the person who nominated you.
-2. Post a quote for three … Continue reading Three Days, Three Quotes Challenge – Day 3
+2. Post a quote for three consecutive … Continue reading Three Days, Three Quotes Challenge – Day 3

-My mind buzzed over and over in a spinning spiral.
+My mind buzzed over and over in a spiral.
 Lately, nothing had gone right in the writing world.
-My blog was mildly floating above the water.
+My blog was floating above the water.
 I hadn't been able to work on my novel or short stories in a while.
-My work I put out for critics got the same reply: "good, but … Continue reading Powerful small words
+My critics gave me the same reply: "good, but not good enough".
+Because writers could … Continue reading Powerful small words